 - A minimum of 150 hours of on-site and/or virtual classroom/lab instruction

 - 150 hours of 1:1 mentoring, where the fellow will be the primary patient care provider for 75 of the minimum 150 mentoring hours

 All fellows are required to attend all of the didactic and lab instructional periods.
 These instructional periods are provided for the fellows in eight-hour blocks of time.
 These eight-hour periods include a mix of lectures, discussions, demonstrations, and lab practice periods.

-The clinical reasoning processes drives the selection of examination procedures and treatment.
+The clinical reasoning processes drive the selection of examination procedures and treatment.
 Instruction in clinical reasoning is emphasized prior to the evaluation and procedural training.
 The consistent sequence of instruction for the fellows for every body region is: clinical reasoning principles as applied to that region, movement analysis followed by the safe and appropriate soft tissue mobilization/manipulations; followed by some therapeutic exercise, ergonomic training or movement re-education to prevent recurrence of the patient’s musculoskeletal disorder.
-Incorporation of pain sciences will be included in this section.
+Incorporation of pain sciences is included in this section.

 Motor Learning and Movement Analysis/Re-ed

 This module provides the fellows a common framework for analyzing and observing movement.
 This includes individualized strategies in the supervised clinical practice/mentoring where the principles of motor learning in physical therapy are applied to patient care.
 This module builds on the clinical reasoning skills gained during the residency years with instruction/problem-solving discussion on intervention strategies for patients with complex rehabilitation issues.